-These cottage cheese pancakes are in constant rotation in our house.
-We love them because they are a little sweet, a little caramelized from where the cheese melts (just a bit to the hot pan) and totally addictive.
-My kids ask for them all week long!
+This cottage cheese pancake recipe is in constant rotation in our house.
+We love them because they are a little sweet, a little caramelized from where the cheese melts and totally delicious.

 "This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link."

 What's so great about this cottage cheese pancake recipe?

-Another reason to love these pancakes is that they are higher in protein than regular pancakes.
-The addition of the cottage cheese adds another layer of nutrition for our carb loving kids.
-Serve these pancakes with fruit and feel good that you've gotten at least 3 or 4 food groups into breakfast alone 😊.
+Another reason to love this pancake recipe is that cottage cheese pancakes are higher in protein than regular pancakes.
+The addition of the cottage cheese adds another layer of nutrition for all of us carb lovers out there 😊.

 Lastly, this pancake recipe is a great "breakfast for dinner" option, just like my French Toast Casserole.
 Serve the cottage cheese pancakes with lox, tuna or whitefish salad, cut up some veggies and dinner is served!

 A few notes on the ingredients:

-- Cottage Cheese - I use 4% milkfat cottage cheese when I make these pancakes but you can use any time of cottage cheese you like.
+- Cottage Cheese - I use 4% milkfat small curd cottage cheese when I make these pancakes but you can use any time of cottage cheese you like.
 Aldi cottage cheese is a great option, as finding the Dean's Cottage Cheese (my favorite) is getting harder and harder.

 - Flour - the recipe calls for all purpose flour, but you can use white whole wheat flour or a mix of the two.
 Gluten free flour at a 1:1 substitution is a good alternative as well.

-- Milk - again, use what you have.
-I typically use skim, but have also used whole milk and plant based milks as well.
+- Milk - Use what you have.
+I typically use skim, but have also used whole milk and plant based milks well.